salameaz/pdf-process-rag/README.md

 Handles the creation of an in-memory vector store for document embeddings.
 Extracts text from PDFs and generates embeddings.

 ### `src/pdf_processing/text_extraction.py`
-Provides an asynchronous function to extract text from PDF files using `PyPDFLoader`.
+Extracts text from PDF files using `PyPDFLoader`.

 ### `src/pdf_processing/chunker.py`
 Splits extracted text into smaller chunks for efficient processing and querying.

-### `src/pdf_processing/structure_parser.py`
-Currently empty.
-Reserved for future functionality related to parsing document structure.

-### `src/retrieval.py`
-Currently empty.
-Reserved for future functionality related to retrieval mechanisms.

-### `src/rag.py`
+### `src/query_generator.py`
-Currently empty.
-Reserved for future functionality related to the RAG pipeline.
+Generates a query prompt for the language model based on user input and the context retrieved from the vector store.

 ### `src/streamlit_app.py`
 The main entry point for the Streamlit application.
 Handles file uploads, vector store creation, and user interaction with the RAG system.

 ### `src/__init__.py`
-Empty file to mark the `src` directory as a Python package.
+Provides a script to run the Streamlit application.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.